tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Girdle of the Gods

+_Recharge 11+:_ When you first receive this item, pick the god it’s dedicated to.
+You may heal using a recovery when you perform an act pleasing to that god, or when you’re in or near a place associated with that god.
+So, if you pick a war god, then the belt might let you rally after you slay a foe.
+If you pick a harvest god, then you get to rally when defending farmland, or at the end of summer (or maybe you can argue that, symbolically speaking, it’s the autumn of the encounter when the escalation die is 5+, so you can heal then.)

+**Quirk:** Bound to observe religious holidays.
+All of them for the god in question, no matter how obscure or moribund.

+---

 #### Girdle of the Grave

-_Recharge 11+:_ Until the end of your next turn, the first 5 points of negative energy damage you suffer in a turn heals you instead of reducing your hit points.
-So, if you get hit for 8 negative energy damage, that’s a net gain of 2 hit points (+5 hit points, then -3).
+_Recharge 11+:_ Until the end of your next turn, the first 5 points of necrotic damage you suffer in a turn heals you instead of reducing your hit points.
+So, if you get hit for 8 necrotic damage, that’s a net gain of 2 hit points (+5 hit points, then -3).
 (Champion: heal with the first 10 points; epic: heal with the first 25).

 **Quirk:** Doesn’t really see what’s wrong with the undead.
 Lovely people, once you get to know them.